Whiley/RFCs/text/0000-rectype.md

 # Summary

 Recursive types can be defined in Whiley using the `type` keyword.
-Whilst this is syntactically neat, it does not give any indication to the compiler has to how best to *implement* them.
-This RFC proposes a requirement that recursive types are defined using `rectype` instead of `type`.
+This offers syntactic simplicity but offers no hints as to how they should be *implemented*.
+This RFC proposes a requirement that recursive types be defined using `rectype` instead of `type`.

 # Motivation

-Recursive types are easily defined in Whiley using `type` as follows:
+Recursive types are currently defined in Whiley using `type` as follows:

 ```Whiley
 type List is null|{int data, List next}
 ```

 This type is _recursive_ because it is defined in terms of itself.
-As such, any implementation on a low-level platform will have to implement the type using a reference.
+Any "low level" translation will need use a reference somewhere to implement this.
 We say that the recursive type must be _broken_ into its flat and reference components.
-To understand this better, lets imagine one "low-level" encoding of the
+To understand this better, imagine an encoding of the above in an imaginary "low-level" language:
-above:

 ```
 typedef List = null | &{int data, List next}
 ```

-Here, a variable of type `List` is a union of `null` and a reference.
+A variable of type `List` is a union of `null` and a reference.
 On a 64-bit architecture, for example, this requires `65` bits to encode (ignoring trickery with word aligned pointers).
 An alternative encoding is this:

 ```